 Have a Hearing aid but never worn it

-If you have a hearing device issued by NHS Forth Valley, regardless of how long ago this was, you can attend our Open Access Service for support.
+If you have a hearing device issued by NHS Forth Valley, regardless of how long ago this was, you can contact the department using the contact details below for support, or you can attend one of our volunteer-led servicing clinics (days and times listed above).

 If you require new batteries, or maintenance to your NHS hearing aid, please either: